rackerlabs/technical-blog/content/blog/2021/2021-06-15-recover-a-physical-standby-database-by-using-an-incremental-backup/index.md

 </br>

-This concludes the standby refresh.
+This step concludes the standby refresh.
 Just a few more steps to go!

 ##### Step 11: Check the sync status